MicrosoftDocs/Advertising-docs/BingAds/campaign-management-service/updateadextensions.md

-﻿---
+---
 title: UpdateAdExtensions Service Operation ms.service: bing-ads-campaign-management-service ms.topic: article
 author: eric-urban
 ms.author: eur
-description: Updates one or more ad extensions within an account?s ad extension library.
+description: Updates one or more ad extensions within an account's ad extension library.
 ---
 # UpdateAdExtensions Service Operation
-Updates one or more ad extensions within an account?s ad extension library.
+Updates one or more ad extensions within an account's ad extension library.

 ## <a name="request"></a>Request Elements
 The *UpdateAdExtensionsRequest* object defines the [body](#request-body) and [header](#request-header) elements of the service operation request.
 The elements must be in the same order as shown in the [Request SOAP](#request-soap).